jpolton/NEMO_docs/docs/clean_3D_Harmonic_analysis.rst

 *(17 Feb 2017)*
 Run for two months and also output 25hr velocities for dispersal analysis.
 Try 6hour queue (expect 5:30hrs).
 31 May 2012 (1264321) -- 27 July 2012 (1346400)
+Used walltime=05:47:06, though it took another 28 mins before all the output file were written.
 ::

   vi submit_nemo.pbs